Skip navigation

 REVO head touches

-On measured features requiring position and size, discrete points are captured utilizing the performance of the REVO drive system or in combination with the XYZ axes of the CMM.
-The head touch capability extends the range of usefulness of the REVO / CMM system where minimum points are required but speed of measurement is important.
+On measured features requiring position and size, discrete points are captured utilising the performance of the REVO drive system or in combination with the XYZ axes of the CMM.
+The head touch capability extends the range of usefulness of the REVO / CMM system where minimum points are required but measurement speed is important.

 REVO® performing circle scan

-The circle scan is a defined routine that scans a circular feature capturing up to 4000 data points per second.
-By defining the expected path, REVO utilizes its 2-axis drive system to follow the surface and minimize the effects on accuracy of moving the three CMM axes.
-The circle scan is ideally suited for inside bores, such as engine blocks where the form is critical.
+The circle scan is a defined routine that scans a circular feature, capturing up to 4,000 data points per second.
+By defining the expected path, the REVO head utilises its 2-axis drive system to follow the surface and minimise the effects of moving the three CMM axes on accuracy.
+The circle scan is ideally suited for inside bores, such as engine blocks, where the form is critical.

 REVO cylinder scan

-The helical scan is designed to move along the axis of an inside or outside cylinder or cone.
-During the scanning process, the helical scan traverses along the axis at a uniform length per revolution.
+The cylinder scan is designed to move along the axis of an inside or outside cylinder or cone.
+During the scanning process, the cylinder scan traverses along the axis at a uniform length per revolution.
 The effect is a helical path capturing a large data point set over the full defined length.

 Gasket scan